 Among the various objets d'art that grace people's yards, patios and porches, outdoor Halloween decorations are my favorite.
 But as a gardener, why not use flowers to supplement those ornaments?
 The harvest is, after all, at the heart of this celebration.
 Pumpkins and other components of the harvest are right at home with flowers, both being garden denizens.

-For those who live in northern climes, displays of outdoor Halloween decorations celebrate both the culmination of the garden's spring-through-summer strivings and its last hurrah.
-It is a bittersweet time, but also the only time in which we may enjoy the best of both worlds outdoors: namely, the products of the harvest, as well as gardens that are still thriving.
-Not to mention the fall foliage, which is Mother Nature's contribution to outdoor Halloween decorations.
+For those who live in northern climes, outdoor Halloween decorating celebrates both the culmination of the garden's spring-through-summer strivings and its last hurrah.
+It is a bittersweet time, but also the only time in which we may enjoy the best of both worlds outdoors: namely, the products of the harvest, as well as flower gardens that are still hanging in there, if not thriving.
+Not to mention the fall foliage, which is Mother Nature's contribution to outdoor Halloween decorating.

-Flowers for Outdoor Halloween Decorations: A Last Hurrah
+Flowers for Outdoor Halloween Decorating: A Last Hurrah

 Pumpkins are harvested from the garden to stand side by side with chrysanthemum flowers as living outdoor Halloween decorations.
 Yes, we revel in sprinkling the October yard with images of witches, ghosts and other macabre elements.
 But fall flowers in our gardens, especially those orange or yellow in color, should also assume the role of outdoor Halloween decorations.
 It is the last chance for many of us to enjoy the outdoors until the holiday of 4-leaf clovers, Saint Patrick's Day.